 Perhaps just as disheartening is what hasn’t changed much: a seemingly never-ending quarrel between operators and regulators about appropriate rules and their enforcement.

 What the sector could really use is the emergence of an operator along the lines of the late Steve Jobs.
 He helped launch and then ran Apple Computer.
 His firm’s revolutionary products include the iPod, iPhone and iPad.
 Perhaps you’ve heard of him?

 Jobs repeatedly said that his top priority was to make “insanely great” products.
 By most accounts, he was hugely successful.

 Which is more than we can say for most long-term care firms.
 How many providers would customers call “insanely great” these days?

 That’s an unfair comparison, some might counter.
-Long-term care operators hardly have the means or time to focus on such a lofty goal, given how tenuous mere survival tends to be.
+Long-term care operators hardly have the means or time to focus on such a lofty goal, given how tenuous mere survival in the sector tends to be at the moment.

 But two recent developments might help spur innovation as never before.
 One is the destruction wrought by COVID-19.
 Or to be more accurate, how the pandemic will likely force operators to change the way they do business going forward.

 The other is a gradually growing awareness that many more people of limited means will soon be requiring less-expensive long-term care.

 Given these catalysts, we might soon see the emergence of operators with the insight, vision and guts to really shake things up.